GFDRR/CCDR-tools/Top-down/README.md

 <img width=400 src="https://user-images.githubusercontent.com/44863827/156601989-4997c63c-8c2a-4ce4-b6f9-bb7bb0506799.png">

-If you want to inspect all steps of the processing, you can select the option to export by-products as tiff files:
+If you want to inspect all steps of the processing, you can select the option to export all by-products as tiff files:

 - [X] Export Intermediate rasters